• Skip to main content

 1. Light Therapy for Circadian Rhythm

-In fact, sleep researcher Dr. Michael Breus explains that camping for one week (away from artificial light) resets circadian clocks.
+Sleep researcher Dr. Michael Breus explains that camping for one week (away from artificial light) resets circadian clocks.
 More specifically, the study found that:

 Major health problems (from heart disease to cancer) are often linked to poor sleep quality or lack of sleep.
-A simple activity like camping may help the body normalize sleep patterns and improve health.
+A simple activity like camping may help the body normalize sleep cycles and improve health.

 2. Forest Bathing Stress Relief

 • Forest air contains phytoncide, a natural compound from plants and trees.
-Some research shows that inhaling phytoncide can improve immune system function.
+Some research shows inhaling phytoncide can improve immune system function.

 3. Improved Sleep